 To provide QoS, network devices must have a way to classify traffic and must be able to distinguish voice or video from other network traffic.

 When network traffic enters a router, the traffic is placed into a queue.
-If there is no QoS in place, there is only one queue, and data is treated as first-in, first-out.
-That means voice traffic (which is very sensitive to delays) might get stuck behind traffic from online streaming services.
-When you implement QoS, you can define multiple queues by using different congestion management features (such as Cisco’s priority queuing and class-based weighted fair queue [CBWFQ]) and congestion avoidance features (such as weighted random early detection [WRED]).
+If a QoS policy isn't configured, there is only one queue, and all data is treated as first-in, first-out with the same priority.
+That means voice traffic (which is very sensitive to delays) might get stuck behind traffic where a delay of a few extra milliseconds wouldn't be a problem.

 Figure 2.
 Examples of QoS queues